Pipe Pressure Drop Calculator — Friction Loss in bar, Pa & psi (Darcy-Weisbach)

 When to use this calculator

-• Line sizing — confirm that a proposed pipe diameter gives acceptable pressure drop at design flow
+• Pipe sizing — check that a proposed pipe diameter gives acceptable pressure drop and velocity at design flow

-• Pump head calculation — determine friction losses to include in total dynamic head calculation
+• Pump head calculation — determine friction head to add to static head for total dynamic head (TDH)

 • Control valve sizing — estimate available pressure differential across a control valve station

-• Long-distance transfer lines — identify whether booster pumps are required for extended piping runs
+• Long-distance transfer lines — check whether booster pumps are required for extended piping runs

-• Process simulation — validate piping P&IDs before issuing for construction
+• Process simulation — validate piping system pressure balance before issuing P&IDs for construction

 Frequently asked questions